Purchase, cancellation, & refund policies

 - Google Photos: You'll only be able to upload new photos and videos stored at High quality.

-- Gmail: Incoming messages to your account will be returned to the sender.
+- Gmail: Messages people send you will be returned to them.

 Cancel your subscription